29 Oct Home Health Software Insights

 Home health industry insiders and top executives do not downplay the need for technology advances to keep up with the evolving regulatory environment.
-While software for Home Health has no shortage of providers, here are some of the regulatory updates as of December as we stare at a new year.
+While software for Home Health has no shortage of providers ranging from high-end expensive options to home care software free of cost or with lengthy free trials, many providers do not offer a product that evolves with industry changes.
+Here are some of the regulatory updates as of December as we stare at a new year.
 We will also examine some of the questions you should seek to answer when searching for a Home Health Software or determining whether the one you have is the best solution for the changing home health spectrum.

 According to the 21st Century Cures Act, it is and mandatory that states implement an Electronic Visit Verification (EVV) system for all Medicaid Personal Care Services (PCS) that require an in-home provider visit by January 1, 2020.

 Several states have already launched an EVV system, while quite a few others have requested and/or been granted implementation delays due to the burdens imposed.
 Here are some of the latest updates and information.